percona/k8spg-docs/docs/backups.md

     $ kubectl apply -f cluster1-pgbackrest-secrets.yaml
     ```

-3. Update your `deploy/cr.yaml` configuration with the your S3 credentials
+3. Update your `deploy/cr.yaml` configuration with the S3 credentials
     Secret in the `backups.pgbackrest.configuration` subsection, and put all
     other S3 related information into the options of one of your repositories
     in the `backups.pgbackrest.repos` subsection.
 For example, the S3 storage
-    for the `repo2` repository would look as follows.
+    for the `repo1` repository would look as follows.

     ```yaml
     ...